alvinng4/CSCI2720-Project/README.md

 This is a group project for CSCI2720.

 ## Quick Start
-To run this project, run the following commands:
+To run the frontend, run the following commands:
 ```
+cd frontend
 npm install
 npm run dev
 ```